 Work is mental so why do firms ignore an obvious competitive advantage?

 I am middle aged and have often wondered why peers openly complain about their aching knees and high cholesterol, yet no one wants to talk about their emotional wellbeing or heaven forbid the concept of counselling.
 I admire my millennial colleagues and their ability to speak up about the mental challenges they face.
-In response we are developing a programme called Physical and Mental Fitness for Life.
+In response we have developed a programme called Physical and Mental Fitness for Life.

 In addition to physical activities and nutritional guides, a team of employees researched steps they, and colleagues, can take to support mental and physical health.
 They identified a total of 30 related initiatives they want to introduce.
 Simple actions like setting up a lending library for people to borrow books from.
 They introduced board games at lunch time which has the added social value of getting new employees and people that might otherwise not spend time together to engage in almost friendly warfare.
 Writing in HBR, founder of Women Online, Morra Aarons-Mele saw mental illness as a challenge but not a weakness.
 She shared that being more aware of your mental health means knowing yourself and your strengths better.
 Increased awareness not only means better overall wellbeing, but also enables us to be more authentic leaders and to engage more effectively with others.